Sygil-Dev/whoosh-reloaded/docs/source/stemming.rst

 it's fairly fast for Whoosh to check which variations are actually in the index and only search for those.

-The :class:`whoosh-reloaded.query.Variations` query object lets you search for variations of a word.
-Whereas the normal :class:`whoosh-reloaded.query.Term` object only searches for the given term, the ``Variations`` query acts like an ``Or`` query for the variations of the given word in the index.
+The :class:` whoosh_reloaded.query.Variations` query object lets you search for variations of a word.
+Whereas the normal :class:` whoosh_reloaded.query.Term` object only searches for the given term, the ``Variations`` query acts like an ``Or`` query for the variations of the given word in the index.
 For example, the query::